bio-ontology-research-group/onto2vec/README.md

          ```

 ## Representation Learning
-Since the axions corpus is now ready, the only step left is to run Word2Vec to obtain the representation vectors in two steps:
+Since the axioms corpus is now ready, the only step left is to run Word2Vec to obtain the representation vectors in two steps:
 - The first step is to obtain the entities we would like to get the feature vectors for.
 To get the vectors for all classes, open the terminal and run
   ```
   perl getClasses.pl